Thisisanalthowcool/Ultraviolet-Static-Version/README.md

 ## Localy Running

-For locally running, just download the repository and run the index.html in your browser.
+For locally running, just download this repository and run the index.html file in your browser.

 ## Deployment